Microsoft Power BI

 There will be niche cases where another tool remains a better option – no one tool was able to meet all of the needs we identified.

-If you want to use Power BI for an analytics project, contact Information Insight for initial advice.
+If you want to use Power BI for an analytics project you may wish to contact Information Insight for initial advice.
 They will be able to help you assess if Power BI is a good fit for your needs.
+Contact details for the team can be found at the bottom of our Business Analytics Services web page.

 Why would I use Power BI?